electro-glitch/promptify/README.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable **Developer Mode** (top-right)
 3. Click **Load Unpacked**
-4. Select the cloned `promptify` folder
+4. Select the cloned `promptify` folder _(make sure to delete the README.md and LICENSE files before doing so)_

 ✅ Promptify is now installed and ready to use.